yczhou001/yczhou001.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am currently pursuing a Ph.D. in computer science at the State Key Laboratory of Internet of Things for Smart City (SKL-IOTSC), University of Macau, under the supervision of Prof. [Jianbing Shen](https://scholar.google.com/citations?user=_Q3NTToAAAAJ&hl=en).
 Concurrently, I am a research intern at Shanghai AI Lab, mentored by Prof. [Yu Cheng](https://ych133.github.io/).
-In the past, I had the opportunity to collaborate on research with Dr. [Xiubo Geng](https://xiubo0211.github.io/) from Microsoft, A/Prof. [Guodong Long](https://guodonglong.github.io/) from the University of Technology Sydney, and Dr. [Tao Shen](https://scholar.google.com/citations?user=SegyX9AAAAAJ&hl=en) from Oracle.
+In the past, I had the opportunity to collaborate on research with Dr. [Xiubo Geng](https://xiubo0211.github.io/) from Microsoft, Prof. [Guodong Long](https://guodonglong.github.io/) from the University of Technology Sydney, and Dr. [Tao Shen](https://scholar.google.com/citations?user=SegyX9AAAAAJ&hl=en) from Oracle.
 I earned my master's degree in computer science at Fudan University, supervised by Prof. [Wenqiang Zhang](http://www.fudanroilab.com/2021/07/01/WenqiangZhang.html).

-My research interests lie in **Machine Learning**, **Natural Language Processing**, and **Vision and Language**.
+My research centers on **Machine Learning**, **Natural Language Processing**, and **Vision and Language**.
+The overarching goal of my work is to advance machine intelligence to serve humanity and assist in exploring the world together.
+My research pursuits have involved the analysis, training, medical applications, and forward-looking of Large Language Models.
+Additionally, I am engaged in research on video generation leveraging large language models, aiming to enhance their understanding and generation capabilities within our visual world.

+I am always open to research discussions and collaborations.

 <!-- ## News <g-emoji class="g-emoji" alias="memo" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f525.png">🔥</g-emoji> -->
 <!-- timetable and other -->